About PSALT Care

 - Professionalism – competently delivering on the expected service, ensuring staff and volunteers are adequately trained.

 Our Board Of Directors

-Psaltcare is able to provide the majority of it services free of charge or at very low cost as a result of the very generous funding that we receive from personal or corporate donors.
+PSALT Care is able to provide the majority of it services free of charge or at very low cost as a result of the very generous funding that we receive from personal or corporate donors.
 If you would like to help us continue to expand our work and reach more and more people each year we would like to hear from you.
 If you want to donate your time, we would also like to hear from you.
-Corporate Donors should contact Jackie Tay ( firstname.lastname@example.org ) for further information on providing corporate donations to Psaltcare.
+Corporate donors should contact firstname.lastname@example.org for further information.

 Our Partners and Affiliations

 PSALT Care does not operate alone and we are proud to work with a number of organisations to ensure the quality and sustainability of our work.
 If you are interested in becoming a partner of PSALT Care to help us develop our services and reach more people we would like to hear from you.